muneebs/csrf-armor/docs/SECURITY.md

 If you find a security issue, please reach out.
 I'd much rather fix it privately than have people get hurt because I missed something.

-And if you're using CSRF-Lite in production, please take the time to configure it properly.
+And if you're using CSRF-Armor in production, please take the time to configure it properly.
 The defaults are decent, but security always needs thoughtful configuration for your specific situation.

 Stay safe out there! 🔒